justine-george/File-System-Checker-for-XV6/README.md

-# File System Checker for xv6
+# File System Integrity Validator for xv6

 This tool is designed to check the consistency of the xv6 file system image.
 It thoroughly analyzes the on-disk format and performs checks to verify the integrity of various parts of the file system structure.